Secondary Education Building

 Attention has been given to the proportions of spaces, the positioning and size of the openings for achieving excellent daylight and views, a good ventilation strategy and the provision of generous ceiling heights where possible.
 Built-in seating areas have been incorporated internally and externally.

-To view AY Architects’ work for the Main Building, please visit this page
+To view our extension of the Main Building, please visit this page.